lukebemishprojects/Immaculate/README.md

 # Immaculate

 Immaculate is a Gradle plugin, inspired by [spotless](https://github.com/diffplug/spotless/), for formatting your code.
-It aims to make use of Gradle systems whenever possible.
+It aims to make use of Gradle systems whenever possible and be compatible with modern Gradle features.

 ## Setup

-To use Immaculate, apply the plugin to your Gradle project:
+To use Immaculate, apply the plugin to your Gradle project.

 ```gradle
 plugins {